Ecclestone says "bit stupid" to pay German banker

 "The downside was it could have cost 2 billion (pounds), so I paid him.
 My payment was just over 10 million pounds.
 As a business guy, I thought that was the better deal," said Ecclestone.

 CVC retained Ecclestone as head of the business after the deal.
-Despite his age, the diminutive Briton remains the central figure in running a sport which is expected to generate revenue of $2 billion (1.28 billion pounds) this year and there is no obvious successor.
+Despite his age, the diminutive Briton remains the central figure in running a sport which is expected to generate revenue of $2 billion this year and there is no obvious successor.

 CVC had had a majority stake in Formula One, the high-speed motor racing series, since 2006 but has been whittling that down in deals in recent months and now has around 35 percent.